We are deeply saddened by the recent tragedy caused by Hurricane Irma. Find more information in the Hayes & Jarvis press release here.

 There are three main carriers offering flights to Aruba from the UK.

-Some, not all, restaurants include a 10 to 15 percent service charge that is shared between all restaurant staff.
+Some, not all, restaurants and bars will include a 10 to 15 percent service charge that is shared between all staff.
 An additional tip isn’t obligatory, but since not all of the service charge goes to your server, it is generally expected that you leave a little extra cash, say 10 percent.
 If no charge is included you should leave about 15 percent for the tip.
 Tip 10 to 15 percent of the fare for taxi drivers, two US Dollars per bag for porters, two US Dollars per day for housekeepers, and about 15 percent for spa treatments.

 You can exchange your UK Pounds prior to leaving the UK.
 The official currency in Aruba is the Florin, but the US Dollar and the Canadian Dollar are widely accepted, so you can choose whichever has the best exchange rate.
 When you pay in US or Canadian Dollars, you will usually receive Aruban Florins in change unless you specify you want US Dollars.
 Banks on the island exchange the UK Pound for Florins.